IDAES/idaes-pse/docs/install.rst

   - ``make``

 6. The Ipopt AMPL executable will be in ./Ipopt/src/Apps/AmplSolver/ipopt.exe, you can move the executable to a location in the path (environment variable).

+Modifying the Path Environment Variable
+"""""""""""""""""""""""""""""""""""""""

+The Windows ``Path`` environment variable provides a search path for executable code and dynamically linked libraries (DLLs).
+You can temporarily modify the path in a command windows session of permanently modify it for the whole system.

+**Changing Path Via the Control Panel**

+This method will modify the path for the whole system.
+Running programs especially open command windows will need to be restarted for this change to take effect.

+Any version of Windows:
+  1. Press the "Windows Key."
+  2. Start to type "Control Panel"
+  3. Click on "Control Panel" in the start menu.
+  4. Click "System and Security."
+  5. Click "System."
+  6. Click "Advanced system settings."
+  7. Click "Environment Variables."

+In Windows 10:
+  1. Press the "Windows Key."
+  2. Start to type "Environment"
+  3. Click on "Edit the system environment" in the start menu.
+  4. Click "Environment Variables."

+**Temporary Change in Command Window**

+This method temporarily changes the path in just the active command window.
+Once the command window is closed the change will be lost.

+Just set the Path variable to include and additional directories you want to add to the path.
+Replace ``added_directory`` with the directory you want to add.

+  1. ``set Path=%Path%;added_directory``